How to Recover Deleted Files on Mac

 Stop using the device

-Perhaps the single action that has the most impact on data recovery is to stop using the device as soon as data loss is suspected.
-Continuing to use a disk or partition risks overwriting the data you want to restore.
-This includes downloading the recovery software to a different device than the one you are attempting to recover.
+The most impactful action to improve your Mac data recovery chances is to cease using the affected storage device immediately upon suspecting data loss.
+Continued use of the disk or partition risks overwriting the data you wish to restore.
+That’s why you should download data recovery software onto a different device than the one you're trying to recover.

 Watch for a failing drive